St. Francis Brooklyn Terriers

-The school's mascot is Rocky the Terrier, he was officially introduced in 1933 by the college's athletic association.
+The school's mascot was Rocky the Terrier, who was officially introduced in 1933 by the college's athletic association.
 Previously the St. Francis's student-athletes were referred to as the Boys from Brooklyn.
-Notably, the St. Francis Brooklyn men's basketball program was founded in 1896 and is the oldest collegiate program in New York City.
-The basketball, volleyball, water polo, and swimming and diving teams for the Terriers compete in the Generoso Pope Athletic Complex.
-The soccer teams complete at Brooklyn Bridge Park, Pier 5.
+Notably, the St. Francis Brooklyn men's basketball program was founded in 1896 and was the oldest collegiate program in New York City.
+The basketball, volleyball, water polo, and swimming and diving teams for the Terriers competed in the Generoso Pope Athletic Complex.
+The soccer teams completed at Brooklyn Bridge Park, Pier 5.

+On March 20, 2023, St. Francis College announced that it would end intercollegiate athletic competition at the close of the spring semester due to financial and enrollment concerns.

 History

 In 2006, St. Francis College added women's bowling, while dropping men's baseball and women's softball.

 St. Francis College previously sponsored a football team, but was dropped in 1935.